bk-cs/rtr/run_cli_tool/README.md

 ## DESCRIPTION
-Run a CLI-based tool and capture the output to Json
+Run a CLI-based tool that produces Json and capture the output

 ## PARAMETER File
 Path to the file